Why Feet Are Incredible: The quiet powerhouses of your yoga practice

 Yoga Poses That Nourish and Strengthen the Feet

-Here are two accessible poses that can help you to wake up, stretch, strengthen, and appreciate your feet.
+Here are two accessible poses that can help you wake up, stretch, strengthen, and appreciate your feet.

 Mountain Pose (Tadasana)